davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 this stable state.
 So what does this mean?

-Well, we've actually ended up with a vector which "ranks" the pages in our miniature web.
+Well, we've actually ended up with a vector which "ranks" the pages in our miniature web (i.e. a [PageRank](https://en.wikipedia.org/wiki/PageRank) vector).
 The first element in the vector is $0.4$ which means that, during an infinite walk, we have a 4 in 10 chance of landing on page 1 after each step.
 The second element is $0.4$ which means that the same is true for page 2.
 Page 3 only has a 2 in 10 chance of being encountered during each step of the walk.

 ## Edge Cases